Jump to content

 Ibeacon-1

-The more beacons used the more accurate the location is.
+These beacons come in different versions, indoor, outdoor, ATEX as well as battery or mains powered.
+So it is essential businesses do their due diligence before investing in the technology to establish what is essential for their needs.
+It's also worth remembering that the more beacons used the more accurate the location is and ultimately, the safer employees are.
 However, even with a small number they can reduce the search time by indicating which building or floor the lone worker is located.

 Our solutions including Aspect Link, IP DECT and VoWiFi fully support the use of these essential beacons.

-Base Station (WiFi and DECT) Location
+Investing in Base Station (WiFi and DECT) Location

 Utilising private voice or data networks with DECT base stations or Access Points (both commonly referred to as base stations) can also provide indoor location information.